Turtles: Canada's culture in a shell

 Members of Canada’s turtle club

-The painted turtle gets its name from its decorative olive-green carapace with red, orange and yellow markings.
-This species is divided into four subspecies: eastern painted, midland painted, western painted turtle and southern painted turtle (the first three are found in Canada).
-The painted turtle is the most widespread turtle in North America, with a Canadian distribution from British Columbia to Nova Scotia.
+The painted turtle gets its name from its decorative olive-green carapace (upper shell) with its red, orange and yellow markings.
+This species is divided into four sub-species: eastern painted, midland painted, western painted turtle and southern painted turtle (the first three are found in Canada).
+The painted turtle is the most widespread turtle in North America, and can be found in Canada from British Columbia to Nova Scotia.

-Reaching only four to six inches long, painted turtles are tiny compared to their snappy relative.
+Reaching only four to six inches long, painted turtles are tiny compared to their snappy relatives.
 Coming in at a whopping 18 inches long, the snapping turtle is Canada’s largest freshwater turtle species.
-Due to habitat degradation and human interference, snapping turtle populations are ranked as species of special concern by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+Due to habitat degradation and human interference, snapping turtle populations are ranked as species of special concern by the Committee on the Status of Endangered Wildlife in Canada.

 Learn more about Canada’s turtles here >

 In Canada, the turtle has a cultural significance as strong as the shell on its back.
-In some First Nations myths this powerful shell, called a carapace, is the foundation upon which the land was built.
+In some First Nations stories, this powerful carapace is the foundation upon which the land was built.

 Turtles in Indigenous Canadian art